Sheikh Russel KC: Treble win and drought

 In the 2012–13 season, Sheikh Russel KC got its highest success by winning the domestic treble, under the guidance of local coach Maruful Haque.
 Sheikh Russel defeated Sheikh Jamal DC 2–1 in extra time of the Federation Cup final to win a title for the first time its history.
 They then went on to win the 2013 Independence Cup final, 3–2 against Sheikh Jamal.
 They completed the treble by again edging Sheikh Jamal DC, this time to the 2012–13 Bangladesh Premier League.
 The team captained by goalkeeper Biplob Bhattacharjee, only conceded 14 goals in league, while Haitian playmaker Sony Norde, was the lethal, scoring 16 league goals.

 Since their treble winning season, the club has failed to win another trophy finishing runners-up in multiple tournaments and were also knocked out of the AFC Cup qualifiers twice.
 They were also defeated by Mohammedan SC in the 2013 Super Cup final.
 However, the team did manage to reach the semi-finals of the 2014 AFC President's Cup.

 On 9 January 2015, the managing director of Bashundhara Group, Sayem Sobhan Anvir was appointed as the club's new chairman.
 He assured that the club would be back challenging for titles once more.
-However, the clubs further investment all went in vain as they failed to produce results on the pitch the following seasons.
+However, the club's further investment all went in vain as they failed to produce results on the pitch the following seasons.

 On 20 April 2017, Sheikh Russel KC were fined 2000 Swiss Francs by FIFA over contract disputes with a player and a coach.